SPOA (Single Point of Access)

 3.)
 Home and Community Based Waiver Services (HCBS)

 This level of care is designated for children and youth ages 5 to 17 that have complex needs not being met through the Health Home Care Management program.
 The Home and Community Based Waiver Services provide respite, family support services, crisis response, and intensive in home services.
-In Cortland County, Hillside is the sole provider of these services.

 4.)
 Residential Treatment Facility (RTF)